 This 1977 drama told the story of Brooklynite Tony Manero, played by John Travolta.
-He lived with his unsupportive parents and worked a dead-end hardware store job.
+It made him a household name and earned him an Academy Award nomination for Best Actor.
+His character lived with his unsupportive parents and worked a dead-end hardware store job.
 However, his weekends were devoted to dancing at the local discotheque.

 British writer Nik Cohn provided the inspiration for the movie with his 1976 New York magazine article “Tribal Rites of the New Saturday Night”.
 Cohn was a newcomer to the United States and a stranger to the disco lifestyle.
 Unable to grasp the subculture which he was expected to write about, he fabricated the article based on a Mod acquaintance.
 WK

 The movie has been largely credited with popularizing disco around the world.
-It made Travolta a household name and the soundtrack, which prominently featured the Bee Gees, was one of the best-selling albums of all time.
+The soundtrack, which prominently featured the Bee Gees, was one of the best-selling albums of all time and ranks #2 on the DMDB’s list of the top soundtracks of all time.
 In fact, the film was the first example of cross-media marketing with a single being used to promote the film before its release.
 WK

 Resources and Related Links: